 A couple of other things to be aware of when purchasing a hammock system:

 - Light weight is important in a system (see point #1 above) but extreme light weight may involve compromises.
 For instance, many sleepers prefer sleeping at 30° to the center line.
 The lightest hammocks on the market are not wide enough to permit this.

 - Some hammock systems are sold with integrated bug nets, such as the Jungle Hammock.
 Consider how often you will be camping in buggy areas – if this constitutes the majority of your overnights, an integrated bug net may be the way to go.
 If not, you are carrying the weight and bulk of the mesh on trips when you do not need it.
 As Jake commented, "If it’s early or late season, we simply don’t bring bug nets."

 - A separate bug net may work with various hammocks, which gives you flexibility in your gear choices.

 - If you are intending to use the hammock in colder weather, an underquilt is essential.
-As an alternative, a sleeping bag with footbox ventilation (such as the Latitude or Trek) allow you to have the hammock inside the sleeping bag, with the hammock suspension running through the footbox zipper.
+As an alternative, a sleeping bag with footbox ventilation (such as the Ascent or Trek) allow you to have the hammock inside the sleeping bag, with the hammock suspension running through the footbox zipper.

 Once you have your system, you’re ready to head into the backcountry to camp.
 The criteria for a good hammock campsite are the same as a tent campsite (which you can read about here) with one exception – you are going to need two sturdy trees to pitch the hammock.
 A set of Tree Protectors will keep the suspension straps from harming those trees, and are thus well worth the slight additional weight.
 Always look up to check for dead branches or trees which could fall on you before pitching your hammock system.